n., plural: pleiotropies

 Definition: the condition of having multiple effects, as in pleiotropic gene.

 Table of Contents

 When one single gene starts affecting multiple traits of living organisms, this phenomenon is known as pleiotropy.
 A mutation in a gene can result in pleiotropy.
 One example of pleiotropy is Marfan syndrome, a human genetic disorder affecting the connective tissues.
-This disease commonly affects eyes, heart, blood vessels and skeleton.
-Marfan Syndrome is caused by mutation in a human gene resulting in pleiotropy.
+This disease commonly affects the eyes, heart, blood vessels, and skeleton.
+Marfan Syndrome is caused by a mutation in a human gene resulting in pleiotropy.

 trepein, meaning “influencing”.